Gexkill/sweng2/TP/src/index.md

   - **Output specification**: `Driver` and `Ride` are managed in the correct way.
   - **Purpose**: Verify `DriverController` and `Model` interaction
     - set `Driver` position
-    - close a `Ride` when `Driver` reach the arrive
+    - close a `Ride` when `Driver` reaches the arrive
     - set `Driver` availability
-    - get a `Driver` from it's authentication credentials
+    - get a `Driver` from its authentication credentials
   - **Dependencies**: `ClientDriver`

 ## 3.5.
 Integration test case I5